SanthoshKumar-deventhiran/Student-Grading-System/README.md

 #### Multi-Platform Support: Extend compatibility for Linux and macOS.
 #### Advanced Analytics: Provide detailed performance analysis reports.
 #### Database Integration: Store grades and records in an external database for more robust data management.
-## License
-This project is licensed under the MIT License.

-## Contributing
-Feel free to open issues or submit pull requests for improvements or bug fixes.
-All contributions are welcome!